adaeris/adaeris.github.io/index.md

 7. The Broken Code

 There are 6 books in every arc.
+And no, I am not going to name every book.
+In every book there are 20-30 chapters

-(The picture on the top is From The Power Of Three.
+There are also manga, feild guids, extra novels, and super editions. (super editions have about 50 chapters ;-;) (The picture on the top is From The Power Of Three.
 Book 4 called eclipse)

 This is unoffical because I don't own Warriors.